stickz/rtinst/README.md

 	sudo rtinst

-It takes about 15 minutes to run, depending on your server setup.
-After you have run the script and everything is working, I suggest a reboot, the script does not automate this reboot, you need to do it manually using the reboot command.
+The script takes about 15 minutes to run (depending on your server setup).
+After the script succesfully completes, I suggest a reboot.
+The script does not automatically reboot.
+You can optionally run `sudo reboot` to manually reboot.

 [A detailed installation guide](https://github.com/arakasi72/rtinst/wiki/Installing-rtinst)